 Physical Education

-In addition to our school-base PE lessons, we have lots of fun competing in several competitions throughout the year, these range from the Dance Umbrella, football, Quad Kids and Cross Country.
+In addition to our school-based PE lessons, we have lots of fun competing in many competitions throughout the year.
+These include: Dance Umbrella, football, Quad Kids, gymnastics and cross country - just to name a few!
 We also enjoy lots of sporting events in school.
+Additionally, House Captains organise their own sporting activities for lunchtime play.

 Why is PE important?

-In the EYFS children are introduced to PE within the Physical Development aspect , teaching of skills that will enable them to develop both gross and fine motor skills.
-Through play and games children develop the ability to travel in different ways (running, hopping, skipping, jogging) , spacial awareness, ball skills (throwing, catching, rolling) and balance.
+In the EYFS children are introduced to PE within the Physical Development aspect, teaching of skills that will enable them to develop both gross and fine motor skills.
+Through play and games children develop the ability to travel in different ways (running, hopping, skipping, jogging), spatial awareness, ball skills (throwing, catching, rolling) and balance.
 These skills also support children with their confidence , team building, listening and attention as well as communication and language.
-This teaching provides the prerequisite skills they need to progress into Year 1 and the National Curriculum
+This teaching provides the prerequisite skills they need to progress into Year 1 and the National Curriculum.

 The National curriculum for physical education aims to ensure that all pupils: